The Indigenous people of England are protected by International law. This includes

 English Constitutional Law and case law, ECHR protocol 1, Article 3 and International Covenant on Civil and Political Rights (ICCPR) and International Covenant on Economic, Social and Cultural Rights (ICESCR) article 1, [1.1,1.2,1.3].

-We the ECP reject Colonialism, England being the last significant colony of the British Empire,
+reject colonialism; England being the last significant colony of the British Empire

-We the ECP reject as a matter of principle racism which is a construct of divide and rule,
+reject racism, as it is a construct of divide and rule

-We the ECP reject the British system of governance, corruption and despots,
+reject the British system of governance, corruption and despots

-We the ECP reject the undemocratic purging of common law rights and the English Bill of Rights and the British unconstitutional dismissal of these rights.
+reject the undemocratic purging of common law rights and the English Bill of Rights and the British unconstitutional dismissal of these rights’